mehtablocker/cuny_612/final_project_proposal.md

 Final Project Proposal
 ================

-## Using a linear regression to calculate user and item biases in a recommender system
+## Using a linear regression to calculate user and item biases in a collaborative-filtering recommender system

 #### Intro